 - Reviewing information about project planning and implementation

-- Getting project assistance
+- Getting project assistance and resources

 - Learning about project financing mechanisms

 - Finding renewable energy resource maps and screening tools

 - Exploring potential renewable energy technologies

 What Success Looks Like